Siddharthqr/Pixelate/README.md

 # Pixelate
  image processing and path planning to take the robot to its destination in real-time traffic.

+# Code Description
+ Created a python program which uses opencv to visualize and process the image and then planned the shortest path using Dijkstra Algorithm of data structure graph.

 # Arena Description :
 The arena contains 12X12 square grids each of which contains following: